AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-admin.md

 ### Change the Admin URL

 Adobe recommends changing the environment-level variable for the Admin URL after installation.
-It is a best practice to configure this setting for security reasons prior to branching from the cloned `master` environment.
+Configure this setting for security reasons before branching from the cloned `master` environment.
 All branches created from the `master` branch inherit the environment-level variables and their values.

 Use the `magento-cloud variable:set` command to change the URL.
 For example, to set the Admin URL to `magento_A8v10`, use: